-By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the Company's 37th AGM and/or any adjournment thereof, a member of the Company:
+By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the Company's 37th AGM and/ or any adjournment thereof, a member of the Company:

-- (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of processing and administration by the Company (or its agents) of the personal data of such proxies and representatives appointed for the 37th AGM (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the 37th AGM (including any adjournment thereof), and in order for the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes"); - (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies) and/or representative(s) for the Purposes; and - (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.
+- consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose (i) of processing and administration by the Company (or its agents) of the personal data of such proxies and representatives appointed for the 37th AGM (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the 37th AGM (including any adjournment thereof), and in order for the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes"); - (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies) and/or representative(s) for the Purposes; and - (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.

+Ne

+f

+eing a member/members of SEG International Bhd hereby appoint

+f

+r failing him/her

-/W e of beiı ng a member/members of SEG International Bhd hereby appoint of or f ailing him/her of faci We eting of the Company to be held virtually through live streaming and online remote voting usi lities provided by Vote2U via online meeting platform at https://web.vote2u.my (Domain regis dnesday, 21 June 2023 at 10.30 a.m. ase indicate with an "X" in the appropriate space(s) provided below on how you wish your vote iven, the proxy will vote or abstain from voting at his/her discretion. tration numbe er with MYNIC D6A471702) on ORDINARY RESOLUTIONS FOR AGAINST 1.
+or failing him/her, the Chairman of the meeting as my/our proxy to vote for me/us on my/our behalf at the Thirty-Seventh Annual General Meeting of the Company to be held virtually through live streaming and online remote voting using Remote Participation and Voting ("RPV") facilities provided by Vote2U via online meeting platform at https://web.vote2u.my (Domain registration number with MYNIC D6A471702) on Wednesday, 21 June 2023 at 10.30 a.m.

+Please indicate with an "X" in the appropriate space(s) provided below on how you wish your vote to be cast.
+If no specific direction as to voting is given, the proxy will vote or abstain from voting at his/her discretion.

+ORDINARY RESOLUTIONS

 Approval of the payment of Directors' fees.

-2. Re-election of Tan Sri Clement Hii Chii Kok in accordance with the Constitution of the Company.
-3. Re-appointment of Messrs.
-Ernst & Young PLT as Auditors and to authorise the Directors to fix their remuneration.
-4. Authority pursuant to Sections 75 and 76 of the Companies Act 2016 for Directors to issue shares.
-5. Proposed Renewal of Authority for the Proposed Share Buy-Back.
-Dat ed this 2023 Nur mber of shares held Signature of member(s) CD S Account No. ddress
+Re-election of Tan Sri Clement Hii Chii Kok in acco

+Company.

+Re-appointment of Messrs.
+Ernst & Young PLT as Au

+to fix their remuneration.

+Authority pursuant to Sections 75 and 76 of the

+issue shares.

+Proposed Renewal of Authority for the Proposed

+Dated this dav of

+Number of shares held

+CDS Account No.